Massachusetts

 Part B (Narrative Questions) may be answered in one of three ways:

-Written answers (traditional ‘proposal’) uploaded in Foundant.
+Written answers (traditional ‘proposal’) may be uploaded in Foundant.

 A PDF of a slide deck providing requested information may be uploaded in Foundant.

-You may sign-up for one of a limited number of 30-minute interview slots on September 8-10 to respond verbally to each narrative question.
 This option is reserved for organizations who believe they can describe their work better in an interview format.
 This is NOT for organizations who plan to read aloud, verbatim, answers they have written.
-Sign-ups will be available on this webpage following MFF’s (optional) informational webinar on August 6th.

 MFF will review complete applications that are received by the end of September 12, 2025 and communicate with all applicants about the results of our initial review by the end of September 24th.
 Select applicants will then be invited to host a 90 minute site visit with MFF staff.
 Applicants will be notified on November 10th of the MFF board’s final decision.
 A first payment will be issued to grantees in December.